scholarslab/scholarslab.github.io/collections/_posts/2017-11-21-learning-to-augment-reality.md

 title: Learning to Augment Reality
 category: blog
 tags:
-- VR-AR
+- vr-ar
-- Geospatial and Temporal
+- geospatial and temporal
-- Grad Student Research
+- grad student research
-- UVA Reveal
+- uva reveal
 ---

 The Praxis team is in the midst of defining its project, and for the past few weeks, we’ve been playing around with augmented reality (AR), specifically by using [Vuforia](https://www.vuforia.com/) and [Unity](https://unity3d.com/).
 Learning about AR has been fascinating and, admittedly, a bit frustrating.
 I won’t go through the process of getting Vuforia and Unity to work with one another (here’s a great [intro video](https://www.youtube.com/watch?v=mjNAPCFaZ9Y) if you’re interested!), but I will briefly discuss some of the challenges and implications of trying to augment reality.